 Apache Kafka is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.

 The idea is simple.
 Some microservices are producing integration events, while others are consuming them.
-In EcommerceDDD.Core.Infrastructure/Kafka
+In EcommerceDDD.Core.Infrastructure/Kafka, you will find a KafkaConsumer class.
+It is registered in Program.cs of the EcommerceDDD.OrderProcessing microservice and subscribes to a list of topics defined in appsettings.json.

-When an event reaches the topic, the consumer receives it from the stream and deserializes into a corresponding integration event in which the OrderSaga.cs
+When an event reaches the topic, the consumer receives it from the stream and deserializes it into a corresponding integration event, which OrderSaga.cs is configured to handle.

 1